xkollar/xkollar.github.io/data/posts/2025-12-14-testing-subset.markdown

 ## Exploring

-Now that we have build some basic building blocks, let's try to find answers to some fun questions!
+Now that we have build some basic building blocks, let's try to find answers to some frivolous questions!

 > Given dataset of size n, what is the smallest number of errors we are
 > c-confident we would have discovered an error by k samples?